RiftFN/Mods/README.md

 For any takedown requests go to the Issues tab and submit one under 'Takedown Requests'

 ## Rules of submission
-- The mod that you upload must be owned by you or you must have permission to upload it by the owner of said mod
+- The mod that you upload must be owned by you or you must have permission to upload it by the owner of the mod
 - Try your best to fit a mod into the pre-exisiting catagories and if it is really nessacary to create a new one then do so